mattlean/lean-js-app-starter/docs/developing/docker-environments.md

 ## Setting Up the Docker Dev Environment

 Native dev environments may have many multiple prerequisites, but Docker dev environments only need Docker.
-You can learn how to install Docker by reading the ["Installing Docker" section in this document](#installing-docker).
+You can learn how to install Docker by reading the ["Installing Docker" section](#installing-docker).

 Once Docker is installed, follow the instructions for getting started with the Docker dev environment in the `README.md` for your project.